LuanPM284/LuanPM284/README.md

 🔹 Back-Office for a Sales Funnel

-- Built a responsive and user-friendly interface for managing sales and customer interactions.
+- Built a **responsive and user-friendly** interface for managing sales and customer interactions.
-- Developed dynamic UI components using Blazor and .NET.
+- Developed dynamic UI components using **Blazor and .NET**.
-- Implemented real-time data handling with Entity Framework Core.
+- Implemented real-time data handling with **Entity Framework Core**.
-- Ensured a smooth and intuitive user experience through clean UI/UX design.
+- Ensured a smooth and intuitive user experience through **clean UI/UX design**.

 🔹 Web Version of a Dentist Management Software

-- Migrated an existing desktop dental software to a Blazor-based web application.
+- Migrated an existing desktop dental software to a **Blazor-based web application**.
-- Designed and implemented the front-end architecture for managing patient data.
+- Designed and implemented the **front-end architecture** for managing patient data.
 - Collaborated with senior developers to optimize performance and usability.
-- Applied best practices for secure data handling and patient record management.
+- Applied best practices for **secure data handling** and patient record management.

 ### 🛠️ Tech Stack